Religion in South Korea: Catholicism

-The penetration of Western ideas and Christianity in Korea became known as Seohak ("Western Learning").
+The penetration of Western ideas and Christianity in Korea became known as Seohak ("Western Scholar").
 A study of 1801 found that more than half of the families that had converted to Catholicism were linked to the Seohak school.
 Largely because converts refused to perform Confucian ancestral rituals, the Joseon government prohibited Christian proselytising.
 Some Catholics were executed during the early 19th century, but the restrictive law was not strictly enforced.
 A large number of Christians lived in the northern part of the peninsula (it was part of the so-called "Manchurian revival") where Confucian influence was not as strong as in the south.
 Before 1948 Pyongyang was an important Christian centre: one-sixth of its population of about 300,000 people were converts.
 Following the establishment of the communist regime in the north, an estimated more than one million Korean Christians resettled to South Korea to escape persecution by North Korea's anti-Christian policies.
 Catholicism in Korea grew significantly during the 1970s to 1980s.